JustTemmie/steam-presence/README.md

 if you'd like to disable this, add `"FETCH_STEAM_REVIEWS": false,` to the config file

+# Add Steam Store Button

+if you want, you can add a button to the steam page, price included (USD)

+add `"ADD_STEAM_STORE_BUTTON": true,` to the config file to enable this

 # Non Steam Games

 okay i'll be frank, this functionality is VERY scuffed, but - it does work.